nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

 ## Fund Your Contract

-Requesting for randomness will fail unless your consuming contract has enough LINK.
+Requests for randomness will fail unless your consuming contract has enough LINK.
 Learn how to [Acquire testnet LINK](/docs/acquire-link/) and [Fund your contract](/docs/fund-your-contract/).
 For this example, funding with 2 LINK should be sufficient.

 ## Request random values

-The deployed contract requests random values from Chainlink VRF, receives those values, builds a struct `RequestStatus` containing them and stores the struct in a mapping `s_requests`.
+The deployed contract requests random values from Chainlink VRF, receives those values, builds a struct `RequestStatus` containing them, and stores the struct in a mapping `s_requests`.
 Run the `requestRandomWords()` function on your contract to start the request.

 1. Return to Remix and view your deployed contract functions in the **Deployed Contracts** list.